 Communicating in a healthy way should be on the top of all couples’ Life Goals List.
 Couples who place a premium on keeping their relationship strong learn how to communicate in a healthy way with each other.
 Researchers at the Pew Research Center found that the happiest couples hold meaningful conversations an average of five hours per week.
 (This is outside of the normal chit-chat.)
-What are some of these couples’ secrets to communicating in a positive, meaningful way?
+What are some of the secrets to healthy communication for couples?

 Respect each other